Nagathejas-M-S/Firestorm-Rescue-A-Three.js-Based-Virtual-Reality-Application/README.md

 ## Usage

-1. Launch the game through your web browser
+1. Launch the application through your web browser
 2. Select game mode from the main menu
 3. Use the inventory system to manage rescue equipment
 4. Monitor fire strength and health levels during missions
 5. Complete rescue objectives within the time limit

+## Keyboard Usage

+1. W,A,S,D keys for navigation
+2. E key to pickup fire extinguisher
+3. F key to spray the fire extinguisher